9 Types of Pipes Used in Commercial Building Construction

 2. Soil Pipes

-These are the pipes responsible for transporting human excreta from water closets to the septic tank.
+The pipes responsible for transporting human excreta from water closets to the septic tank are called soil pipes.
 They are not connected to any other pipes, except the vents.

 Soil pipes have thicker walls compared to rainwater pipes.
 They are also bigger in diameter, at 100 millimeters.